 Many people experience flue problems when installing new furnaces.
 Simply put, your new furnace may not be compatible with your existing flue pipe.
 A technician must carefully analyze your existing system to determine whether your flue pipe requires changes to promote adequate venting.

 3. High-Efficiency Furnaces Use Draft Inducers

 Even when designed correctly, a natural draft flue system has certain limitations in terms of drafting speed.
-As a result, natural draft furnaces struggle to reach efficiency levels above 70 percent.
+As a result, natural draft furnaces struggle to reach efficiency levels above 70%.
 Such furnaces cost more to run since they fail to capitalize on a significant amount of energy.

 When the time comes for a new furnace, more and more homeowners choose a high-efficiency model.
 Many such furnaces contain a component known as a draft inducer.
 As its name implies, a draft inducer promotes swifter passage of gases out through the flue.
 A draft inducer consists of a high-powered fan located near the heat exchanger inside the furnace.

 The draft inducer helps to clear out any lingering exhaust gases inside of your furnace’s combustion chamber, making more room for fresh air.
 In addition, by speeding up the flow of exhaust gases, a draft inducer augments the negative pressure differential inside of the flue.